PedroLucasOM/SpringBatchLearning/README.md

 ### FixedLengthJob

-**Objective:** This Job is responsible to read a flat file with a [Client]() list in the fixed length format and write another file with the same records and format.
+**Objective:** This Job is responsible to read a flat file with a [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java) list in the fixed length format and write another file with the same records and format.

-It is configured to calls a Chunk Step that receive a [Client]() and returns a [Client]() too.
+It is configured to calls a Chunk Step that receive a [ItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#itemreader) and a [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter), both are typed as [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
 Is configured to process 1 record per transaction.

-**Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the fixed length file [clients-fixed.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-fixed.txt) defining the columns name, nickname, age, email and salaryRange with int ranges, making unmarshiling to [Client]() and returning to the Step. <br/>
+**Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the fixed length file [clients-fixed.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-fixed.txt) defining the columns name, nickname, age, email and salaryRange with int ranges, making unmarshiling to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java) and returning to the Step. <br/>
 **Writer:** His writer is based in [FlatFileItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemwriter) and writes a flat file in following path /files/output/fixedLength.txt with the same columns, records and format. <br/>

 <b><i>JOB_NAME:</i></b> fixedLengthJob

 ### DelimitedFileJob

-**Objective:** This Job is responsible to read a flat file with a [Client]() list in the delimited format and write another file with the same records and format.
+**Objective:** This Job is responsible to read a flat file with a [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java) list in the delimited format and write another file with the same records and format.

-It is configured to calls a Chunk Step that receive a [Client]() and returns a [Client]() too.
+It is configured to calls a Chunk Step that receive a [ItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#itemreader) and a [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter), both are typed as [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
 Is configured to process 1 record per transaction.

 **Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the delimited file [clients-delimited.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-delimited.txt) defining the reading columns name, nickname, age, email and salaryRange with the ',' like delimiter, making unmarshiling to [Client]() and returning to the Step. <br/>
 **Writer:** His writer is based in [FlatFileItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemwriter) and writes a flat file in following path /files/output/delimitedFile.txt with the same columns, records and format, but using the ';' like delimiter. <br/>